 All students who wish to participate in athletics must have a completed FHSAA physical, an FHSAA parent consent form, and an FHSAA consent from concussion form.
 All forms must be submitted to the athletics department before conditioning/practice.

-The combined FHSAA athletics physical, the FHSAA parent consent, and consent from concussion form for 2016-17 is GREY.
-It is available June 1st from the front office, the business office, Kelly Barrett, or John Clifford.
+The combined FHSAA athletics physical, the FHSAA parent consent, and consent from concussion form for 2017-18 is LIGHT BLUE.
+It is available June 30th from the front office, the business office, or Kelly Barrett.
 Physicals and parent consent forms are valid for 365 days.
 Forms can be submitted at the front office.

 Any questions can be directed to Kelly Barrett – email@example.com